We found that eating a keto diet (low carb) in Thailand is easy.

 When we launched as digital nomads in January I weighed 81.74 kilos (180.2 lbs).

 After a month in Thailand I weighed 81.6 kilos (179.8 lbs).

 When we left Thailand in March I weighed 80.8 kilos (178 lbs).

 Not only did we successfully maintain our weight eating keto in Thailand, we actually LOST weight!

 Lisa actually lost a little more than I did!
-I am not allowed to share her numbers here, but I AM allowed to tell you that she’s wearing a bikini again for the first time in a long time!
+I am not allowed to share before and after pictures of her.
+But I AM allowed to tell you that she’s wearing a bikini again for the first time in a long time!

 In keto parlance that’s called an NSV: non-scale victory!

 Be sure to check out our main Travel Keto Diet page for more keto diet tips and hacks!